 - Center for Dirt and Gravel Road Studies (CDGRS)

 - Mid-Atlantic Universities Transportation Center (MAUTC)

 - Northeast Center of Excellence for Pavement Technology (NECEPT)

-Robert Skinner to deliver Larson Lecture
+Robert Skinner delivers Larson Lecture

 University Park, Pa. – Robert Skinner, executive director of the Transportation Research Board (TRB) of the National Academies, delivered the Thomas D. Larson Distinguished Transportation Lecture on Dec.
 9 at Penn State.
 Skinner's talk, titled “Remembering Our Stories: 30 Years of Evolution and Innovation...

 Shaping Our FutureInnovative crash testing research conducted at the Larson Institute for the Department of State is shaping the way we respond to global threats at the local level.
 This research was recently profiled in Popular...